 Kabbage offers business lines of credit from $2,000 to $150,000 with a fast application process that usually answers within minutes.
 Once you're approved, you can access your credit line instantly.
 Loan repayment terms are 6 or 12 months with APR rates from 20.00% (Read more in the full Kabbage review).

 4. Invoice Factoring

 With invoice factoring, or invoice financing, you sell your unpaid invoices in exchange for an advance of between 60-90%.
 The company collects the invoice amount from your client before paying you the remaining percentage, minus its fees.
 Some companies advance the entire amount and then charge a flat weekly fee while you repay the loan.

 Others take a percentage of the invoice every week until your client pays up.
 If you repay a full advance, terms are usually 1 6 months with a fee of up to 12%, while when fees are taken, they are around 3% plus an extra 1% for every week until the customer pays their debt.
 It’s easy to qualify for invoice financing since your invoice is the collateral on the loan, so your credit rating and business history aren’t so important.

 Fundbox advances you 100% of your unpaid invoices, leaving you to communicate with your client directly for payment in full.
-Repayment terms are 12 or 24 weeks with a flat weekly fee of 4.66% to 10% of your loan amount.
+Repayment terms are 12 or 24 weeks with APR rates from 13.00%.
 There's no penalty for early repayment, and maximum loan amount is $100,000 (Read more in the full Fundbox review).